LButler-VSS/networkingProject/README.md

 I have had a working knowledge of networking principles and terminology, but had only used it in a cybersecurity capacity.
 I wanted to design and implement this program to have hands on experience implementing and using networking tools.
 Dip my toes in the water, so to speak.
+The program also serves as the beginnings of a data hosting server, capable of receiving files, verifying contents, and (eventually) able to provide information from hosted files or transfer files from server to client.

 {Provide a link to your YouTube demonstration.
 It should be a 4-5 minute demo of the software running (you will need to show two pieces of software running and communicating with each other) and a walkthrough of the code.}